MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 Another way of looking at measuring tensor products of Pauli matrices such as $X\otimes X$ or $Z\otimes Z$ is that these measurements let you look at information stored in the correlations between the two qubits.
 Measuring $X\otimes \id$ lets you look at information that is locally stored in the first qubit.
 While both types of measurements are equally valuable in quantum computing, the former illuminates the power of quantum computing.
-It reveals that in quantum computing often the information you wish to learn is not stored in any single qubit but rather stored non-locally in all the qubits at once, and only by looking at it through a joint measurement with $Z\otimes Z$ does this information become manifest.
+It reveals that in quantum computing, often the information you wish to learn is not stored in any single qubit but rather stored non-locally in all the qubits at once, and therefore only by looking at it through a joint measurement (e.g. $Z\otimes Z$) does this information become manifest.

 Arbitrary Pauli operators such as $X\otimes Y \otimes Z \otimes \boldone$ can also be measured.
 All such tensor products of Pauli operators have only two eigenvalues $\pm 1$ and both eigenspaces constitute half-spaces of the entire vector space.